jitsi/handbook/docs/devops-guide/reservation.md

 ##### Conference allocation

-When the first user joins a MUC room (i.e. Jitsi-meet URL is opened), an `HTTP POST` request is sent to `'/conference'` endpoint with the following parameters
+When the first user joins a MUC room (i.e. Jitsi Meet URL is opened), an `HTTP POST` request is sent to `'/conference'` endpoint with the following parameters
 included: